AISquaredInc/aisquared/README.md

 ## Version 0.2.1
 - Added the `S3Connector` class to the `analytics` subpackage, which allows download of an analytic directly from S3
+- Updated the documentation and added the `docs` subdirectory for hosting the documentation on GitHub Pages